davecoll3/kokochen/README.md

   * The Google font of Barlow was chosen as it closely resembles font use on other promotional work by the site owner.

 ### Imagery

+  * All images used across the site are origional creations of the site owner.
+  * The background images are also origional creations of the site owner.

 ### Layout

 &nbsp;